Yingjian-Chen/ForgeLens/README.md

 ### Evaluation Set

-Our method is evaluated on ***UniversalFakeDetect***, using the same class-wise folder structure as the training set.
+Our method is evaluated on ***UniversalFakeDetect***, using the same folder structure as the training set.

 ## 🛠️ Configuration
 You can manage the hyperparameters in ``./options/options.py``.